 “This is new territory for many New Zealanders,” Julia says.
 “People are always nervous about the amount of storage they’re going to have when they live in an apartment, so utilising the space under the mattress makes complete sense.”

-As well as choosing a bed frame with space under the mattress, as opposed to a mattress and base, the main two options for purpose-built storage when it comes to modern bed design is either in-frame draws (such as this Kent storage frame) or a new Bedpost product: the Sound Asleep Brooks frame which has gas-lift struts to allow the mattress to lift smoothly just like the bonnet of a car.
+As well as choosing a bed frame with space under the mattress, as opposed to a mattress and base, the main two options for purpose-built storage when it comes to modern bed design is either in-frame draws (such as this Loft storage frame) or a new Bedpost product: the Sound Asleep Brooks frame which has gas-lift struts to allow the mattress to lift smoothly just like the bonnet of a car.

 - It comes flat-pack so it is easy transported up stairs or via elevators to be assembled in the bedroom.